FAQs

 For licensed mortgage brokers to be paid a percentage of the mortgage loan amount contingent upon the loan closing and remain compliant with RESPA, TILA, the SAFE Act, and CFPB regulations, they must perform bona fide origination services.
 These may include explaining the loan process to the borrower, discussing loan terms, collecting borrower information, prequalifying financials, or other.
 Simply referring the borrower to a lender without performing any actual origination activity would violate RESPA, and receiving compensation contingent on loan closing without providing those services would violate TILA’s loan originator rules.

-Legal Details For RE Agents or Other Non-Licensed Individuals
+Legal Details for Real Estate Agents and Other Non-Licensed Individuals

 Legal Deep Dive Into Residential Mortgage Loans (RESPA Act, SAFE Act, and TILA Act)